kurs0n/Envini/README.md

 ---

-**Note**: This system is designed for secure environment variable management across GitHub repositories with enterprise-grade authentication and session management.
+**Note**: This system is designed for secure environment variable management across GitHub repositories with enterprise-grade authentication, encryption, and audit capabilities.